HOOVER DAM

 "What's in a name?" and other dam facts:

-• What's in a name, you ask?
+What's in a name, you ask?
 Politics!
-The dam was originally planned for Boulder Canyon and the early 1920's blueprints were labeled Boulder Dam.
-Although the site for the dam was moved to Black Canyon, the dam continued to be called Boulder Dam until 1931 when Secretary of the Interior, Ray Wilbur pronounced the dam would be called Hoover Dam.
+The dam was originally planned for Boulder Canyon, and the blueprints for the early 1920s were labeled Boulder Dam.
+Although the site for the dam was moved to Black Canyon, the dam continued to be called Boulder Dam until 1931, when Secretary of the Interior Ray Wilbur pronounced the dam would be called Hoover Dam.
 In 1933, the new Secretary of the Interior under the Roosevelt administration, Harold L. Ickes, ordered the name "Boulder" be used as the official designation.
 Finally, in 1947, under President Harry Truman, the dam was officially named "Hoover."

-• Because of the dam's remote location and difficult terrain, a town had to be built to house the construction companies and their workers.
+Because of the dam's remote location and difficult terrain, a town had to be built to house the construction companies and their workers.
 That town became Boulder City, NV and currently thrives as a safe, clean community of approx. 16,000 with beautiful parks, excellent restaurants and accommodations, educational museums and sites, and an array of outdoor adventure activities.
-Learn more about the Hoover Dam/Boulder City area at explorebouldercity.com.